jvanderwee/jvanderwee/README.md

 ### Hi, I'm Joe 👋

-- 🦵 I’m currently at [msk.ai](https://msk.ai) building mobile apps which support patients through their orthopaedic care
+- 🔌 I’m currently at [Octopus Energy](https://msk.ai) building apps to help make charging as simple as possible for EV drivers their orthopaedic care
 - 📬 Reach me on [LinkedIn](https://linkedin.com/in/jvanderwee)
 - 😄 Pronouns: he/him